fatihsirin/splunk-tutorial/search-language/functions/evaluation/multivalue/split.md

 - For each of the three events, split the "Bus Affected" field into a multivalue field called "buses"
   - If the field cannot be split, leave the field as a uni-value field
 - Return the three modified events
+# Background
+- `split` splits a uni-value field into a multivalue field based on the provided delimiter
+# Arguments
+## Required
+- A field and a delimiter